Refinitiv/Real-Time-SDK/Java/Eta/README.md

 - Oracle Linux Server 7.X 64-bit (gcc4.8.2)
 - CentOS 7.X 64-bit (gcc4.8.2) using the Oracle Linux libraries
 - Windows 7 64-bit, Windows 8 64-bit, Windows 8.1 64-bit, Windows 10 64-bit, Windows Server 2008 64-bit, Windows Server 2012 64-bit
-	- Visual Studio 10 (2010)
 	- Visual Studio 11 (2012)
 	- Visual Studio 12 (2013)
 	- Visual Studio 14 (2015)
-- Solaris 10 X86 64-bit (SunStudio12)
-- Solaris 11 X86 64-bit (SunStudio12)
+	- Visual Studio 15 (2017)

 Users are welcome to migrate open source code to the platforms they prefer, however support for the included ETA libraries are only provided on platforms captured in the README file.

 # Obtaining the Thomson Reuters Field Dictionaries

-The Thomson Reuters `RDMFieldDictionary` and `enumtype.def` files are present in the GitHub repo under `Eta/etc` and also distributed with the ETA Binary Package.
+The Thomson Reuters `RDMFieldDictionary` and `enumtype.def` files are present in the GitHub repo under `Java/etc`.
 In addition, the most current version can be downloaded from the Customer Zone from the following location.

 https://customers.reuters.com/a/technicalsupport/softwaredownloads.aspx

 - **Category**: MDS - General
 - **Products**: TREP Templates Service Pack

-Place the downloaded `enumtype.def` and `RDMFieldDictionary` under `/Eta/etc` If these are not present when building some of the applications, their build will fail when they reach the step to copy these.
-The executable will still be built properly.

 # Documentation